pkra/peterkrautzberger.org/src/posts/2011/2011-08-03-why-markdown-not-latex.md

 latex: true
 ---

-Coming from $\rm\LaTeX$ and its text-editor driven writing style, working with wordpress can seem a step back -- after all, most people, if they get excited about $TeX$, very much despise the wysiwyg approach to writing.
+Coming from $\rm\LaTeX$ and its text-editor driven writing style, working with wordpress can seem a step back -- after all, most people, if they get excited about $\rm\TeX$, very much despise the wysiwyg approach to writing.

 ### Its greatest strength, its greatest weakness